 The war is having a devastating impact on families and more children need our help.
 Please join our donors, Friars Charitable Foundation, the Johnny Carson Foundation and the Caruso Family Foundation, in this effort for an initial funding of $100,000 for acute care, medical transfer and accommodations for children who have suffered severe burn injuries.

 Learn more about our efforts here and please consider donating to

 to make a difference in the lives of Ukrainian families.

 38 nations have been served through CBF's International Outreach Program

 The International Outreach Program saves lives and improves the health and

 In the last several years, Children’s Burn Foundation (CBF) International Outreach Program model has shifted from sending burn teams to developing countries to help improve outcomes in burn care, to forging relationships with partners in the developing world in several areas including medical service provision, burn care education and burn prevention education.

-Currently, CBF partners with burn centers in countries where there is strong in-reach into the health and education systems to create effective burn prevention programs.
-Our expansion of burn prevention education will continue with our medical partnerships in Ukraine, Pakistan and some Syrian refugee communities.
+Our expansion of burn prevention education will continue with our medical partnerships in Ukraine, Pakistan and some Syrian refugee communities